rachjgriff/bank/README.md

 As a bank account holder
 So that I can buy lots of nice clothes for my holiday
 I can withdraw money from my bank account

+As a bank account holder
+So that I can see how my balance is changing over time
+I can see my transaction history